giodueck/factorio-computing/everest/doc/asm-design.md

 `V` is like the carry flag, but all operations are signed anyways so `C` is not needed.

+In Factorio, memory registers can hold several signals at once, meaning the signals can be held in 3 different signals, saving several bitwise operations when using and storing them.

 ### Noop
 `noop`\
 No operation.
-Skip instruction with no effects.
+Executing has no effects on registers or memory.

 ### Halt
 `halt`\
-Stop clock and halt program execution.
+Halt program execution by jumping to the same instruction, creating an infinite loop.

 ### Reset
 `reset`\
-Power cycle the computer, clearing volatile memory, registers and the program counter.
+Reset the program counter, registers and memory are kept the same since turning off power does not clear the contents of RW memory cells.

 ### Move/Copy
 `mov[s] Rd Rn/imm16`\